 Atlas Lens Co. developed special spherical IMAX lenses for Dune: Part Three that had to meet the very specific requirements for capturing film on the IMAX 70mm format.
-Atlas Lens Co. made four focal lengths, including a 55mm T3.5 and an 80mm T3.5.
+Atlas Lens Co. made four focal lengths: 55mm T3.5, 80mm, 105mm, and 150mm.
 They are also working on some more focal lengths.

 Linus Sandgren went to see Atlas Lens Co. because there’s a very limited selection of glass available that will cover the IMAX format, and a lot of that is rehoused Mamiya and Hasselblad glass.
 It isn’t uncommon for cinematographers to get custom ptics made for projects.
 Panavision made two custom 50mm and 80mm T2 lenses for Christopher Nolan, and both of those lenses were used on Sinners and Oppenheimer.